-129. REFERENCE FROM CORPORATE MANAGEMENT COMMITTEE - A.1 - FINANCIAL STRATEGY BUDGET REDUCTIONS - OUTCOMES FROM PORTFOLIO HOLDER WORKING PARTIES involving Town and Parish Councils in taking over the running of facilities in their areas;
+116. MATTERS REFERRED TO THE CABINET BY A COMMITTEE - A.1 - REFERENCE FROM THE CORPORATE MANAGEMENT COMMITTEE - FINANCIAL STRATEGY BUDGET REDUCTIONS - OUTCOMES FROM PORTFOLIO HOLDER WORKING PARTIES

 Cabinet was informed that, at its meeting held on 28 November 2016, the Corporate Management Committee had discussed the outcomes of the Portfolio Holder working parties, which had been formed to develop the budget in accordance with the Council's Budget and Policy Framework.